If you feel nervous speaking in public or presenting at work, you’ll know it can be very unpleasant.

 Choose to be that number moments before you stand to present

-Before you utter a word, take a moment to stand, pause, take a breath and choose a number, a level of confidence that you would like to project.
+Before you utter a word, take a moment to stand, pause and breathe.
+Choose a number, a level of confidence that you would like to feel and project.

 Then step into that number and be that number.